 Select 5-AZA Dose from Row annotation drop-down

-Samples are now labeled with their 5-AZA Dose group (Figure 5).
+Samples are now labeled with their 5-AZA Dose group and column labels are Gene names (Figure 5).

 Samples from the 5μM and 10μM groups are more similar to each other than to the 0μM group.